Resources, Reports and Technical Information

 - Contaminant concentrations corresponding to meal advice categories

-- U.S. EPA Guidance for Assessing Chemical Contaminant Data for Use In Fish Advisories
+- U.S. EPA Guidance for Assessing Chemical Contaminant Data for Use In Fish Advisories (PDF)

 MDH communicates the resulting Safe-Eating Guidelines through various media and targeting several audiences.
 These outreach efforts enable the public to make choices about which fish to eat and how often.